COMPOSITE STACKED FLAP

-At Aesthetic and Restorative Breast Center in Phoenix, AZ, we offer our breast reconstruction patients the option to have a composite stack flap if one flap of autologous tissue is not adequate in reconstructing a single breast.
-Dr. Matatov or Dr. Torabi, our plastic and reconstructive surgeons, may suggest taking tissue from other donor sites on the body.
+At Aesthetic and Restorative Breast Center in Phoenix, AZ, we’re the only practice in the state of Arizona that offers breast reconstruction patients the option to have a composite stack flap if one flap of autologous tissue is not adequate in reconstructing a single breast.
+Dr. Matatov, Dr. Torabi, Dr. Zakhary or Dr. Tessler, our plastic and reconstructive surgeons, may suggest taking tissue from other donor sites on the body.

 Composite reconstruction can include any combination of DIEP (abdomen), PAP (inner thigh) or LTP (upper outer thigh and hips) flap surgeries to achieve superior results using natural tissue.
 In order to reconstruct both breasts, composite tissue is taken from aforementioned areas, and called “4 flap reconstruction.”
-Combining tissue from the abdomen, inner or outer thigh allows Dr. Matatov or Dr. Torabi to perform a tummy tuck and thigh lift simultaneously to sculpt the tissue into breasts.
+Combining tissue from the abdomen, inner or outer thigh allows Dr. Matatov, Dr. Zakhary, Dr. Torabi, or Dr. Tessler to perform a tummy tuck and thigh lift simultaneously to sculpt the tissue into breasts.
 If you would like to learn more about these procedures, and if you are a candidate for this type of reconstruction, please call today and schedule a consultation.

 This type of muscle-sparing reconstruction will allow for the patient to have their own tissue within their breast even though there is not enough tissue at an individual donor site to make a complete breast.